 1. Customer Service

-What is immediately clear is that So Energy handily beats all of the Big Six in terms of quality of customer service.
+What is immediately clear is that So Energy performs well in terms of customer service.
 Both Trustpilot and recent Which? energy surveys corroborate the high standards of customer service the provider delivers.

 Telephone [...] answered quickly, enquiries [...] dealt with very efficiently, monthly billing [...] sent very promptly